AdaCore/learn/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

        --  info: overflow check proved
     end Show_Modularity;

-GNATprove now sees the call to ``Increment`` exactly as if the increment on ``X`` was done outside that call, so it can successfully verify that neither addition can overflow.
+GNATprove now sees the call to :ada:`Increment` exactly as if the increment on :ada:`X` was done outside that call, so it can successfully verify that neither addition can overflow.

 The other case involves functions.
 If we define a function as an expression function, with or without contracts, GNATprove uses the expression itself as the postcondition on the result of the function.

-In our example, replacing ``Increment`` with an expression function allows GNATprove to successfully verify the overflow check in the addition.
+In our example, replacing :ada:`Increment` with an expression function allows GNATprove to successfully verify the overflow check in the addition.

 .. code:: ada prove_report_all_button